Leading Australia's Fertility Research, to help everyone experience the joy of family

 About Prof Roger Hart

-Professor Roger Hart is the medical director of Fertility Specialists of WA.
+Professor Roger Hart is the Medical Director of Fertility Specialists of WA and National Medical Director of City Fertility.

 He is also Professor of Reproductive Medicine and the Deputy Head of the Division of Obstetrics and Gynaecology at the University of Western Australia.